dendroenydris/entity-resolution-pipeline/README.md

 > you can see the code for this part at ` dprep.py`

 After using Spark's data frame, we wanted to compare it with our local pipeline (the one we constructed in part 2).
-We were surprised to see that the results are quite similar: **xugin here please:**
+We were surprised to see that the results are quite similar: **xugin here please: comparison data is missing**

 > you can see the code for this part under the functoin `naive_DPvsLocal` in `main .py`